Posts

 Adding Virtual nic's to *nix

-Some time we have to add virtual nics to our *nix machine to do that copy the eth0 config file from /etc/sysconfig/network-scripts/ like [root@test ~]#cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-eth0:1 Just edit the eth0:1 file a little bit to serve the purpose & remove the "HWADDR" line from the config file [root@test ~]#vim /etc/sysconfig/network-scripts/ifcfg-eth0\:1 After editing file will look like this DEVICE=eth0:1 BOOTPROTO=none ONBOOT=yes NETMASK=255.255.255.0 IPADDR=192.168.56.102 GATEWAY=192.168.56.1 TYPE=Ethernet USERCTL=no IPV6INIT=no PEERDNS=yes Now you can use ifup command to make the virtual nic UP Like [root@test ~]#ifup eth0:1 In Debian & other distro's based on debian Open the interfaces config. file root@debian:~# vim /etc/network/interfaces The file will look like this auto eth0 iface eth0 inet static address 192.168.56.101 netmask 255.255.255.0 Now start adding the bel
+Sometimes, we need to add virtual NICs to our *nix machine.
+To do this, copy the eth0 configuration file from /etc/sysconfig/network-scripts/ : [root@test ~]# cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-eth0:1 Edit the ifcfg-eth0:1 file and remove the "HWADDR" line: [root@test ~]# vim /etc/sysconfig/network-scripts/ifcfg-eth0:1 After editing, the file should look like this: DEVICE=eth0:1 BOOTPROTO=none ONBOOT=yes NETMASK=255.255.255.0 IPADDR=192.168.56.102 GATEWAY=192.168.56.1 TYPE=Ethernet USERCTL=no IPV6INIT=no PEERDNS=yes You can then use the ifup command to bring the virtual NIC up: [root@test ~]# ifup eth0:1 In Debian and other Debian-based distributions: Open the interfaces configuration file: root@debian:~# vim /etc/network/interfaces The file will look like this: auto eth0 iface eth0 inet static address 192.168.56.101 netmask 255.255.255.0 Ad...